 Brutalism is a style that emerged with this idea of modern architecture for justifiable reasons, then left its place to other movements in the rapidly changing world.

-Whichever style a building is designed with, if it reveals the idea behind it with a good architectural language and a successful expression, it always holds its authority and continues to defend itself against all criticism.
+Whichever style a building is designed with, if it reveals the idea behind it with good architectural language and a successful expression, it always holds its authority and continues to defend itself against all criticism.
 In this manner, it can manage to find supporters in every period.
 As a matter of fact, the successful examples of Brutalist architecture are still among the most inspired, referenced and examined structures.